yigitaktan/SqlLoadGen/README.md

 ## Preparing the SP file
 In its current version, SQL Load Generator only executes Stored Procedures (SPs).
 Support for executing Ad-Hoc queries will be provided in upcoming versions.

 The SP file must be prepared in a specific format.
 Each SP should be written one per line.
 The most crucial writing style to pay attention to is the format for SPs with parameters.
-If there is a parametric SP, parameter names should be separated from other parameters and the SP with a semicolon ";".
-The writing format for a parametric SP should be as follows:
+If there is a parametric SP, parameter names should be separated from other parameters and the SP name with a semicolon "**;**".
+The writing format for a parametric SP should be as follows.

 <pre>Schema_Name.Sp_Name;@Parameter1=ParameterValue;@Parameter2=ParameterValue</pre>